-Today my friend Zoe is popping over to do a super fun guest post.
+Today my friend Zoe is popping over to do a super fun guest post on how to make a rope basket.
 Thanks for sharing your skills with us, Zoe!

 Hello to all my friends here in Mavis’s corner of the web!

 Choose fabric scraps and rope.
 I use quilt cotton weight fabrics as that’s mostly what I have.
 Anything fairly lightweight will work.
 Heavier fabrics will get too bulky.

 For rope, I really like cloth wash line.
 It’s sturdy but not extremely thick, which is necessary to fit under the machine’s presser foot.
 Piping also works.
 Keep in mind that the thinner the rope, the more yardage will be needed to make a bowl.

 For a bowl about 8 inches in diameter you’ll need 8-10 yards of rope.

 - I’m all about using up what I have to save it from the landfill!

 - If you have selvages left after cutting, save those for the kids to use as string in all their various projects.